299th Tactical Aviation Brigade: Ukrainian era

-Airplane of Vladyslav Voloshin, Su-25M1, codename Blue 08 shot down by Russian air defense on August 29, 2014 during the battles for Ilovaisk.
+Blue 08 piloted by Vladyslav Voloshin, shot down by Russian air defense on August 29, 2014 during the battles for Ilovaisk.

 Since 2014, the brigade participated in hostilities as part of the government operation against Pro-Russian rebels in Donbas.

 On 2 July 2014, a Su-25, call sign Blue 06, crashed due to a technical fault while landing at Dnipropetrovsk International Airport.
 The pilot ejected safely.

 On the morning of 16 July 2014, Su-25 call sign Blue 03, was shot down over eastern Ukraine near Amvrosiivka town, and the pilot ejected successfully.
 National Security Council spokesman Andriy Lysenko said that it was shot down by a missile fired from a Russian Mikoyan MiG-29.

 On 23 July 2014, two Su-25 strike fighters, call sign Blue 04 and Blue 33 were shot down in the rebel-held area of Savur-Mohyla.
 Ukrainian authorities claimed that they were hit by long-range anti-aircraft missiles launched from Russia.
 Ukrainian Prime Minister, Arseniy Yatsenyuk, said later in an interview that one of the attack planes was probably shot down by an air-to-air missile.

 On 29 August 2014, a pair of Su-25 after returning from a mission on Kuteynikov, were attacked by enemy fire.
 Blue 08, piloted by Vladislav Voloshin, was shot down near Starobeshevo by a surface-to-air missile during the battle of Ilovaisk.
 The pilot, Captain Vladyslav Voloshyn, ejected and after 4 days was able to reach Ukrainian-controlled territory, was secured by a unit of the Ukrainian National Guard.